leishiao/leishiao.github.io/JCP/CHAPTER 5  Building Blocks.md

 #### 5.1.1 Problems with synchronized collections

-The synchronized collections are thread-safe, but you may sometimes need to additional client-side locking to guard compound actions.
+The synchronized collections are thread-safe, but you may sometimes need to use additional client-side locking to guard compound actions.
 Compound actions on collections include iteration, navigation and conditional actions.

 #### 5.1.2 Iterators and ConcurrentModificationException